-Seattle Children’s Hospital nurses picket for better wages, working conditions
+Seattle Children’s hospital nurses picket for better wages, working conditions

 Pamela Devi Chandran, an attorney with Washington State Nurses Association’s bargaining committee, said the hospital is experiencing staffing shortages and pays nurses, specifically newer ones, wages inadequate for living in Seattle.

-“[Seattle Children’s Hospital], despite being the wealthiest hospital in Washington State, is unwilling to pay pediatric specialty nurses adequate compensation to both afford to live here and to keep them from moving to other, better paying children’s hospitals or become traveler nurses,” Chandran wrote in an email.
+“[Seattle Children’s], despite being the wealthiest hospital in Washington State, is unwilling to pay pediatric specialty nurses adequate compensation to both afford to live here and to keep them from moving to other, better paying children’s hospitals or become traveler nurses,” Chandran wrote in an email.

 Check back for updates.